 Paradoxine is the leading form of Grains of Paradise, a.k.a.
 Aframomum melegueta, extract standardized to 12.5% 6-paradol, the compound primarily responsible for its fat burning properties.
 The spice has a long history of use in cooking, but also touts some pretty impressive fat loss benefits too.

 Research demonstrates that Grains of Paradise significantly increases energy expenditure and accelerates the loss of brown fat.[8,9] Paradoxine helps burn more calories all day long, which prompts faster weight loss and substantially reduced visceral fat.

 Developed by Genabolix, LeanGBB is a trademarked form of Gamma-Butyrobetaine (GBB), a carnitine precursor that stimulates production of endogenous l-carnitine.
 GBB can be thought of as a “superior form” of carnitine, due to the fact that most l-carnitine supplements are not very bioavailable (~14-20%).

-Research in infants notes that GBB increases carnitine production by over 300%, while studies performed in adults demonstrated that LeanGBB boosted carnitine excretion 40-fold, indicating increased carnitine production in the body.[12,13]
+Research performed on infants notes that GBB increases plasma carnitine levels by nearly 2x in adults and 300% in infants, while studies performed in adults demonstrated that LeanGBB boosted carnitine excretion 40-fold, indicating increased carnitine turnover in the body.[12,13]

 Capsimax® (25mg)Cayenne pepper is a staple ingredient of Louisiana cooking and a signature component of Emeril Lagasse’s (“BAM!”)
 Essence seasoning.
 In addition to lending a pronounced heat to your culinary far, cayenne also enhance weight loss thanks to capsaicin, a pungent alkaloid present in all chile peppers that’s responsible for its bite.